gleich/profile_stack/README.md

 ### Project object

-You can optionally pass a YAML object to the `projects` field.
+You can optionally pass a list of YAML objects to the `projects` field.
 | **Key** | **Example Value** | **Description** |
 | - | - | - |
 | `url` | https://github.com/Matt-Gleich/Personal-Site | URL to a GitHub project |